weilingx46/workshop-ws-5-8-aws/README.md

 `ruleArn` is the output from the `aws events...` command. `function-name` can also be found by going to the AWS console -> services -> lambda -> Functions.

-Run `claudia test-lambda`
-and you should receive an update.
+Run `claudia test-lambda` and you should receive an update.

 Now, let's test it!
-run `claudia test-lambda`
+Run `claudia test-lambda`.
 You should see a slack message in your personal channel!

 :tada: You're all done! :tada:

 ### Close your AWS Account
 Since we do not want you to get billed, close your account!!!
 Go to My Account and at the bottom of the page click Close Account.

 ## Summary / What you Learned

-* [ ] can be checkboxes
+* [x] Create an AWS Account
+* [x] Set up Claudia

 ## Resources